jzolo22/git-colt-steele/notes/terminal-cmds.md

 > *For all commands: can make/delete several files/folders at once by separating names by a space
  > - i.e. "touch 'hello.js' 'goodbye.js'"

+### **Git Commands**
+- git status --> shows git status
+- git init --> make the current directory a new git repository
+  - run it one time per project!
+-